Coronavirus (COVID-19) FAQs

-Q. What do I need to know if I am traveling or have recently returned from traveling?
+Q. What do I need to know about traveling?

-A: Follow the CDC’s recommendations here, which provides guidance for people who have traveled within the United States and for those who traveled internationally.
+A: Follow the CDC’s recommendations here, which provide guidance for people traveling within the United States, for those traveling internationally and for those considering cruise ship travel.

 Q. How can I prevent illness?

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick.